Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 `FormRecognizerClient` provides operations for:

  - Recognizing form fields and content using custom models trained to recognize your custom forms.
 These values are returned in a collection of `RecognizedForm` objects.
  - Recognizing form content, including tables, lines and words, without the need to train a model.
-Form content is returned in a collection of `RecognizedPage` objects.
+Form content is returned in a collection of `FormPage` objects.
  - Recognizing common fields from US receipts, using a pre-trained receipt model on the Form Recognizer service.
-These fields and meta-data are returned in a collection of `RecognizeReceipt` objects.
+These fields and meta-data are returned in a collection of `USReceipt` objects.

 ### FormTrainingClient
 `FormTrainingClient` provides operations for: